mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 #### When the last view is completed

 When a selection in the last view is made, `onClose` will be called only if the `closeOnSelect` prop is equal to `true`.
-The default value of `closeOnSelect` depends on the component used:
+The default value of `closeOnSelect` depends on the component:

 - Date Picker and Date Range Picker: `true` on desktop and `false` on mobile variants;
 - Time Picker, Date Time Picker and Date Time Range Picker: `false` on both desktop and mobile variants.